 BUSSPP00XX and ENGR00XX are optional three-credit study abroad opportunities offered as a follow-up to Managing in Complex Environments (required of freshmen CBA students) or ENGR0011 and ENGR0012 (required of freshmen engineering students) at the University of Pittsburgh.
-These courses involve teams of both business and engineering students who will work on a project involving travel to China.
+These courses involve teams of business and engineering students who will work on a project involving travel to China.
+This year, the theme of the trip is "supply chain of Mobil phone industry".